riccardoFasan/stack-overflow-tweaks-tool/README.md

 StackOverflow Tweaks Tool will be available on the Chrome Web Store as soon as possible.

-> **⚠️** The main brach contains the chromium version of the extension.
+> **⚠️** The main branch contains the chromium version of the extension.
 Switch to the "firefox-version" branch if you want to install it on Firefox.

 ## License